SeifYakout/Agilemajortask/README.md

 the first 2 sprint the team is going to design, establish and testing intial version of the graphical User Interface and deliver two working pieces of functionality

-the first sprint will implement the starting page that include login, sign-up, and forget password and the food cart.
+the first sprint will implement the starting page that include login, sign-up, and forget password for different stakeholder .

-the second sprint we will implment the offers , favorites and Recommenditions based on the past orders.
+the second sprint we will implment the foodcart and searching for certain product.

+the convention used in story point estimation is modified fibonacci sequence.